-What is the High Roller?
+What is The High Roller?

 The ride takes half and hour total to do one full rotation.
-During the day, you can see out the desert from the highest point.
+During the day, you can see out to the desert from the highest point.
 At night, you get iconic pictures of the Vegas lights.

 I have to admit, I had a little too much fun on this experience!
 After a weekend of being away from civilization, Vegas was an overload of sensory stimulation.
 Also, I may have had one (or four) margaritas.
 If you’re going to make questionable decisions to celebrate climbing mountains and achieving personal goals, however. there’s no place to do so than Las Vegas!
 After all, what happens in Vegas stays in Vegas.

 After you finish visiting on the Vegas Ferris wheel, check out the magic art installation just a few miles outside the city, available for a limited time only.

 *Disclosure: The High Roller provided complimentary tickets for myself and a friend.
 All opinions are my own.